 – Shawn Smith

-The level of support that I have received in the University of Maine’s B.U.S. program has been more than I could have asked for.
+The level of support that I have received at the University of Maine’s B.U.S. program has been more than I could have asked for.
 From the start, the steps of transferring my previous educational credits were very easy and the process of developing a curriculum has allowed me to incorporate different facets of traditional programs that best matched my interests and career goals.
-As a “non traditional” student, online courses provide the best format for my lifestyle and the course options available as a student in the Bachelor of University Studies program have never disappointed.
+As a “non-traditional” student, online courses provide the best format for my lifestyle and the course options available as a student in the Bachelor of University Studies program have never disappointed.
 The professors and support staff have always been accommodating.
-Even living outside of Maine, I have always been able to reach out with questions via email, telephone or video chat.
-I began my time at the University of Maine with the goal of completing my degree through the B.U.S. program, but with the support, guidance and encouragement from my academic adviser, I am considering pursuing a master’s degree.
-My only regret is that I wish I would have found this program sooner. – Tina Hedrick
+Even living outside of Maine, I have always been able to reach out with questions via email, telephone, or video chat.
+I began my time at the University of Maine with the goal of completing my degree through the B.U.S. program, but with the support, guidance, and encouragement from my academic adviser, I am considering pursuing a master’s degree.
+My only regret is that I wish I would have found this program sooner.

 – Holly Oldenburg Wood